pojntfx/networked-linux-memsync/docs/notes.md

   - Are software interrups that notify a process of important events (exceptions etc.)
   - Can originate from the kernel, user input or different processes
   - Function as an asynchronous communication mechanism between processes or the kernel and a process
-  - Have default actions, i.e. terminating the process or ignoring a signal
+  - Have default actions, i.e. terminating the process or ignoring a signal[@stevens2000advanced]
 - Handlers
   - Can be used to customize how a process should respond to a signal
-  - Can be installed with `sigaction()`
+  - Can be installed with `sigaction()`[@robbins2003unix]
 - Signals are not designed as an IPC mechanism, since they can only alert of an event, but not of any additional data for it

 ### Memory Hierarchy

 - Memory in computers can be classified based on size, speed, cost and proximity to the CPU
-- Principle of locality: The most frequently accessed data and instructions should be in the closest memory
+- Principle of locality: The most frequently accessed data and instructions should be in the closest memory[@smith1982cache]
 - Locality is important mostly due to the "speed of the cable" - throughput (due to dampening) and latency (due to being limited by the speed of light) decreases as distance increases
 - Registers
   - Closest to the CPU